Strong Spin-Motion Coupling in the Ultrafast Dynamics of Rydberg Atoms

 where $C$ is a normalization constant.
 The second line is obtained after reformulating the two-body wavefunctions $\ket{\psi_j;\psi_k}$ into two independent one-body system: a trivial one for the center-of-mass, unaffected by the interaction, and the interesting one for the relative coordinate $\bm{r}_{jk}$ with reduced mass $m/2$.
 For a two-atom system, the Ramsey contrast and phase are directly related to the amplitude and phase of the complex-valued overlap $O$.
 For the many-body dynamics considered here, the analytical expression relating them is given in Ref. \cite{SM}, which also include details on neglecting three-body (and higher) overlap terms.

-The calculation results are then fitted to the Ramsey contrast data with a single free parameter: the coefficient $C_6$.
+The calculation results are then fitted to the relative Ramsey contrast data with a single free parameter: the coefficient $C_6$.
 The fitted curve, see Fig.~\ref{Fig2}(c), agrees well with the experimental data for a coefficient $C_6^{\rm exp} = 2\pi \times 5.5 \, {\rm MHz} \, \mu{\rm m}^6$.
 With this value, the positive trend (related to the sign of $C_6$) and magnitude of the phase shift are also well captured.
 The fitted $C_6^{\rm exp}$ coefficient is $3$ times smaller than obtained from ab-initio calculation of the vdW potential, which calls for further investigation of the accuracy of the vdW potential calculation in the short, sub-micron distance regime.
-This could be done using a tweezers platform where a simpler system of only two atoms can be prepared~\cite{CTM21}, potentially down to the short sub-micrometer distance explored here by throwing atoms with moving tweezers~\cite{HBP23}.
+This could be done using a tweezers platform where a simpler system of only two atoms can be prepared~\cite{CTM21}, potentially down to the short sub-micrometer distance by throwing atoms with moving tweezers~\cite{HBP23}.

-To emphasize the importance of the spin-motion coupling in this experiment, we also show calculation for a pure spin-spin model where we ignore the spatial extent of the wavefunctions, as done in previous works~\cite{TSG16,BSM23}.
-As shown in the green curve of Fig.~\ref{Fig2}(c), the Ramsey contrast would have displayed an oscillation which is clearly absent in the experimental data.
+To emphasize the importance of the spin-motion coupling in this experiment, we also show calculation for a pure spin-spin model where we ignore the spatial extent of the wavefunctions \cite{TSG16,BSM23}.
+As shown in the green curve of Fig.~\ref{Fig2}(c), the Ramsey contrast would have displayed an oscillation (see \textit{Discussion}) which is clearly absent in the experimental data.
 We can thus conclude that capturing spin-motion entanglement is essential to account for the observed many-body dynamics.

 \textit{Discussion} We now present a hierarchy of approximations to identify the relevant terms in Eqs.~(\ref{Hamiltonian},\ref{overlap}) that create spin-motion entanglement.
 We consider two atoms at nearest-neighbour (NN) distance $a_{\rm lat}$, where the variation of potential over the wavefunction describing their relative distance $\psi_{12}(\bm{r})$ is largest.
-We then restrict the problem to 1D, along the inter-atomic axis, by neglecting the wavefunction spread in the other two directions as it gives a small $\frac{1}{2}(x_{\rm rms}/a_{\rm lat})^2 \simeq 0.5~\%$ increase in nearest-neighbor distance, 20 times smaller than the effect along the inter-atomic axis.
-This allows a convenient phase-space representation of the 1D wavefunction $\psi_{12}(x)$, as shown in Fig.~\ref{Fig3}(a).
+We then restrict the problem to 1D, along the inter-atomic axis, by neglecting the wavefunction spread in the other two directions as it gives a small $\frac{1}{2}(x_{\rm rms}/a_{\rm lat})^2 \simeq 0.5~\%$ increase in NN distance, 20 times smaller than the effect along the inter-atomic axis.
+This allows a phase-space representation of the 1D wavefunction $\psi_{12}(x)$, as shown in Fig.~\ref{Fig3}(a), which is convenient to depict the relative motional states of two atoms with the Rydberg interaction \cite{Mehaignerie2023}.